peteroupc/html3dutil/doc/GraphicsPath.md

 <a name='GraphicsPath_moveTo'></a>
 ### GraphicsPath#moveTo(x, y)

-Moves the current start position and end position to the given position.
+Moves the current start position and end position to the specified position.

 #### Parameters